EUDotACup/Rules/Inhouse.md

 * Games are played in Captains Mode, communication with your team is mandatory, ingame as well as during the drafting stage.
 * In case of disconnects or technical problems, pause the game.
 Up to 10min of pause time should be granted.
 * Should someone get disconnected for longer / leave the game: If there was First Blood and it's after 5:00 min the game counts.

+Basic understanding of the english language is required.

 Should there be problems of any kind, ideas, or feedback please leave a message in the #suggestion_box on our Discord or message us directly.